-Iceland & the Baltic
+Iceland & the Baltics

 A multi-day journey from Iceland's volcanic edge to the medieval ports of the Baltic Sea, best experienced with family or friends beside you.